Goodbye 2010s | My 2017 Connemara Trip and Why A Quick Break Is Good

 In 2016 I moved to Ireland (temporarily).
 It took some time to find a steady job and a place to live, and in February 2017 I decided to take a quick “weekend” trip on my days off to Galway.
-I’d explored a bit around Dublin where I was living, but I hadn’t ventured to any other part of Ireland.
-Initially I thought about going to the Cliffs of Moher (and I would go there at the end of the year), but several coworkers of mine kept talking about Connemara, an area I’d never heard of and decided I should check out there.
+I had explored a bit around Dublin where I was living, but I hadn’t ventured to any other part of Ireland.
+Initially, I thought about going to the Cliffs of Moher (and I would go there at the end of the year), but several coworkers of mine kept talking about Connemara.
+It was an area I’d never heard of before, so I decided to go there.

-Living in Ireland I didn’t have a car, and I wasn’t about to rent one and try to drive manual (which I’ve never done) on the left side of the road (when I was used to driving on the right in Canada).
+Living in Ireland I didn’t have a car.
+I wasn’t about to rent one and try to drive a manual (which I’ve never done) on the left side of the road (when I was used to driving on the right in Canada).
 The nice thing about Ireland is that it’s a small enough country and there are several buses that run from Dublin to Galway.
-Of course with a vehicle I would have been able to stop at small towns, but I was just excited to see another part of Ireland.
-There’s also train service to Galway from several cities in Ireland (though I opted for the bus because it’s a bit cheaper).
+If I had a vehicle, I would have been able to stop at small towns, but I was just excited to see another part of Ireland.
+There’s also train service to Galway from several cities in Ireland.
+I opted for the bus because it’s a bit cheaper.

 I spent two nights in Galway, staying at a hostel close to the bus station.
-It was above a pub (because obviously) and I went down for a pint and to listen to the trad music (a.k.a tradition Irish music).
-The next day (my only really full day) I took a coach tour through Connemara.
-This is region of Ireland that’s very different from other parts of the country.
-Most people think of Ireland and picture rolling green hills with grazing sheep, or the dramatic sea cliffs, but Connemara is a mountainous area with lakes and bogs that is a lot less green, but still beautiful, than other parts of the country.
-One of the places we visited we Kylemore Abbey and the Victoria Gardens (though there’s not much for gardens in February).
+It was above a pub (because obviously) and I went down for a pint and to listen to the trad music (a.k.a traditional Irish music).
+The next day (my only full day of this trip) I took a coach tour through Connemara.
+This is a region of Ireland that’s very different from other parts of the country.
+Most people think of Ireland and picture rolling green hills with grazing sheep or the dramatic sea cliffs.
+Connemara is a mountainous area with lakes and bogs that’s less green than other parts of the country (although still beautiful).
+One of the places we visited was Kylemore Abbey and the Victoria Gardens (though there’s not much for gardens in February).
 We also visited the small village of Cong where the John Wayne and Maureen O’Hara (she’s Irish) movie The Quiet Man was filmed.

-Getting to see a bit more of Ireland was really nice, but I wish I had more time in Galway.
-It rained most of the time I was there, but the west side of Ireland tends to get more rain than the east side (where I was living), and so I didn’t really get to see much of Galway.
-I did wander around the Latin Quarter, but most of time in Galway was spent at the hostel or inside at pubs (not just drinking, I did order food too).
-I wanted to go back to Galway at some point while I was in Ireland I never did.
-That’s just another reason (of many) to go back to Ireland.
+Getting to see a bit more of Ireland was nice, but I wish I had more time in Galway.
+It rained most of the time I was there, but the west side of Ireland tends to get more rain than the east side (where I was living), so I didn’t see much of Galway.
+I did wander around the Latin Quarter, but most of my time in Galway was spent at the hostel or inside at pubs (not just drinking, I did order food too).
+I wanted to go back to Galway at some point while I was in Ireland, but I never did.
+That’s just another reason (of many) for me to go back to Ireland.